Arvss07/taravel-landing-page/README.md

 - **Carl Angelo Obordo** - Mobile Developer
 - **Abiel Roj Parungao** - Mobile Developer

 ## 📱 About Tara-Vel

-Tara-Vel revolutionizes public transportation in Cagayan Valley by providing real-time tracking, route information, and passenger capacity data.
+Tara-Vel is an innovative solution for the public transportation in Cagayan Valley by providing real-time tracking, route information, and passenger capacity data.
 The app helps commuters make informed decisions and enjoy a better transportation experience.